 The two parties may decide to adjust the monthly payments at one of the following trigger points:

 In this case, the rental payment may increase after the annual appraisal of the property.
-Thus, if the value of the property increases, the rental payment also increases.
+Thus, if the property’s value increases, the rental payment also increases.

 In this lease, the provision for increasing the monthly payment is part of the contract.
 In addition, such a clause can be used to increase the monthly payment for assets that depreciate in value, such as equipment.
-This type of lease is beneficial for a start-up, as it could help the company avoid the purchase of the new equipment.
+This type of lease is beneficial for a start-up as it could help the company avoid purchasing the new equipment.
 In addition, the owner of the equipment is also fine, as he would receive more rent after a set period.